Preface

 The challenge isn’t whether AI will transform medical practice.
 It already has.
 Algorithms interpret chest X-rays and detect pneumonia.
 Deep learning models analyze pathology slides and identify malignancies.
 Natural language processing extracts insights from electronic health records.
 Clinical decision support systems recommend evidence-based treatments.

-The real challenge facing physicians is this: How do we critically evaluate these tools, integrate them responsibly into clinical workflow, understand their limitations and failure modes, navigate medico-legal implications, and ultimately decide which AI applications genuinely improve patient care—all while continuing to see patients, manage complex cases, and stay current with traditional medical literature?
+The real challenge facing physicians is this: How do we critically evaluate these tools, integrate them responsibly into clinical workflow, understand their limitations and failure modes, navigate medico-legal implications, and ultimately decide which AI applications genuinely improve patient care?
+All while continuing to see patients, manage complex cases, and stay current with traditional medical literature.

 What This Handbook Is Not